The Biggest Changes to Hunting Out West: Huntin’ Fool’s 2023 Updates

 Arizona

 Most of Arizona’s draw tag opportunities remain unchanged; however, they continue to mess with the non-resident opportunity for archery over-the-counter tags.
-Starting for the 2023 calendar year, the non-resident archery deer tag quota would be set at 2,890 tags.
+Starting with the 2023 calendar year, the non-resident archery deer tag quota was set just under 3,000 tags.
 These tags went on sale online on December 1, 2022, and sold out completely within 48 hours.
-This means that you may not purchase an OTC deer tag to hunt any of the 2023 seasons if you didn’t already purchase a tag.
-If you were lucky and hold an archery tag, keep in mind that you must also follow the harvest quota thresholds per unit as it will close to all deer hunting once a certain number of buck deer have been harvested and reported, regardless of future season dates.
-This harvest quota resets with each regulatory year (July 1 to June 30).
+Fast forward to the 2024 tag sale day, which was November 2, 2023, and all of the tags sold out in under 4 hours.
+This means that you may not purchase an OTC deer tag to hunt any of the 2024 seasons if you didn’t already purchase a tag.

 Arizona will most likely offer more “limited-entry” big game permits that are special, extra opportunities they have created to collect application fees.
 These hunts are raffle type and only offer one tag per hunt.
 Keep watching the AZGFD website for more information on when these applications will open.